 Professor of Anthropology and Latinx Studies

 Academic Dean for Centro Latino and Associate Professor of Mission and Global Transformation

 Since 1974, Center for the Study of Hispanic Church and Community (Centro Latino) has developed a contextual vision of ministry and theological scholarship for Latinx leadership with a firm foundation in Scripture, spiritual formation, and the practice of communal love and justice.
 Centro Latino seeks to engage with our complex and challenging world through critical thinking, vibrant faith, and faith-rooted community transformation.
 Centro Latino forms global leaders by offering a diverse cultural and theological approach that matches today’s post-Christian, postmodern, and postcolonial challenges.

 Dr. Kyong-Jin Lee

-- MDiv, MAT, MATM in the School of Theology (100% Spanish or bilingual)
+- MDiv, DMin, MATM in the School of Theology (Available in Spanish or English)